GustavoAdame/EasyGreen/README.md

 **Required Must-have Stories**

-* User can login/sign-up with a Facebook account
+- [ ] User can login with a Facebook account
-* User are able to select items from a list of ingridents
+- [ ] User are able to select items from a list of ingridents
-* User are able to see and update a shopping list on a seperate activity
+- [ ] User are able to see and update a shopping list on a seperate activity
-* User can see a list of recipes which they can select and read from given ingridents
+- [ ] User can see a list of recipes which they can select and read from given ingridents
-* User can share a post on Facebook from the app
+- [ ] User can share a post on Facebook from the app

 **Optional Nice-to-have Stories**

-* Keep track of user food items expiration dates and send app notifications to alert user
+- [ ] Keep track of user food items expiration dates and send app notifications to alert user
-* Have a nice graph of current inventory broken down in categories
+- [ ] Have a nice graph of current inventory broken down in categories
-* Have an activity for video content from community x
+- [ ] Have an activity for video content from community x

 ### 2. Screen Archetypes